PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod3/Trees 3 Binary Search Tree(BST).md

         Take element one by one and keep adding at the right most node and maintain address of right most node TC : O(N)
         SC : O(1)
+    Idea 3 : Balance tree
+        Use the property of sorted array and start with middle element